emile-f/CS5200-Project-III/README.md

 - CRUD operations on the Restaurant Table
 - CRUD operations on the Services and Facilities provided by the restaurant
-- Query/filter restaurants based on name, food type, working hours, accepted payment methods, Facilities
+- Query/filter restaurants based on cuisines

 ## @Emile Ferrand will be working on: